 - Apple HomeKit

-If you’re already in a smart home ecosystem, it makes sense to search for a camera that uses that voice assistant first.
-Regardless, who doesn’t want a camera that you can command hands-free.
-If that’s the case, you might have a bunch of other Internet of Things, or IoT devices in your home, from smart light bulbs to video doorbells to smart plugs for turning appliances on and off.
-If that’s the case, you want to make sure your security camera can work with your other IoT devices to create some home automation.
+For security customers who are already part of a smart home ecosystem, it makes sense to search for a camera that uses that voice assistant first.
+Regardless, who doesn’t want a camera that can command hands-free?
+We might have a bunch of other Internet of Things, or IoT devices, in our home, from smart light bulbs to video doorbells to smart plugs for turning appliances on and off.
+If that’s the case, we want to make sure our security camera can work with our other IoT devices to create some home automation.

-If your device works with IFTTT, for example, it will work with thousands of other devices, allowing you to create triggers between multiple devices.
-For example, you could have your smart light bulbs turn on “away mode” as soon as your camera is armed, meaning you’re not home.
-So long as a camera works with at least one voice assistant, I give it full marks for smart platform integrations.
+If our device works with IFTTT, for example, it will work with thousands of other devices, allowing us to create triggers between multiple devices.
+For example, we could have our smart light bulbs turn on “away mode” as soon as our camera is armed, meaning we’re not home.
+So long as a camera works with at least one voice assistant, we give it full marks for smart platform integrations.
 As this technology advances, it’s likely our full marks for compatibility with a single voice assistant policy will change.

-Artificial intelligence is something that you hear about increasingly in the news, and it’s a huge deal if you’re talking security cameras.
-So, the basic security camera on the market has motion detection, meaning that you’ll be alerted if the camera detects motion.
+Artificial intelligence is something that we hear about increasingly in the news, and it’s a huge deal in security cameras.
+The basic security camera on the market has motion detection, meaning that we’ll be alerted if the camera detects motion.
 Of course, this can lead to a lot of unnecessary notifications from pets, cars, leaves rustling in the wind, or movement from any inanimate object.
 To create notifications that matter more, some cameras have person detection, which means that they can tell the difference between people and other moving objects.
 When we have this capability turned on, we are only alerted if the camera detects a person, which means we aren’t needlessly checking our phone all the time for cars that drive by or our neighbor’s abnormally friendly cat.

-On top of that, some cameras even have facial recognition, meaning that over time, they can learn the faces of your friends and family, alerting you when specific people come in the room.
-That also comes in handy if there’s a potential intruder or even just sales person we’re hoping to avoid, as our camera will alert you that there’s an unfamiliar face.
-With fewer notifications, you’ll only be alerted when it matters.
+On top of that, some cameras have facial recognition, meaning that, over time, they can learn the faces of our friends and family, alerting us when specific people come into the room.
+Facial recognition also comes in handy if there’s a potential intruder or even just sales person we’re hoping to avoid, as our camera will alert us that there’s an unfamiliar face.
 Cameras with person detection receive full marks!

-As you can see from the above graphic, prices come in a huge range when it comes to security cameras.
-I’ve seen cameras sell for as little as $20 and as much as $400.
+As seen in the above graphic, security cameras prices come in a huge range.
+We’ve seen cameras with similar features sell for as little as $20 and as much as $400.
 The average security camera cost, however, is somewhere around $100 to $200.
-Of course, you should take the quality of the camera into account as well, including a slight weighting we give to the general consensus of customer reviews and ratings for each product.
-But this category is more subjective than the aforementioned categories, not as easily quantifiable, despite the numerical data.
-Ultimately, you’re going to decide if a camera is worth its price or not, which is why doing your due diligence is essential.
+Of course, we take the camera’s quality into account as well, including a slight weighting we give to the general consensus of customer reviews and ratings for each product.
+But this category is more subjective than the categories mentioned above, as it is not as easily quantifiable, despite the numerical data.
+Ultimately, it’s the customer’s responsibility to decide if a camera is worth its price or not, which is why doing one’s due diligence is essential.

-Now you know everything there is to know about how I evaluate security cameras!
-If you’re looking for one of your own, I’d start out with my list of the best home security cameras of 2020, the best indoor cameras, or the best outdoor cameras.
-There are dozens of models available, so make sure to do your research before buying!
+That’s everything there is to know about how we evaluate security cameras!
+To begin a personal search for security cameras, we recommend starting out with our list of the best home security cameras, the best indoor cameras, or the best outdoor cameras.
+There are dozens of models available, so make sure to do thorough research before buying!